What is a lifetime mortgage?

 - Fees to the lender for the product

 - Buildings insurance

-It’s important to understand and costs associated with equity release, so make sure you consider all the questions you may want to ask before you speak to your equity release advisor.
+It's important to understand the costs associated with equity release.
+Make sure you consider all the questions you may want to ask before you speak to your equity release advisor.

 You still own your own home